EUGINELETHAL/MlimuWeb-API/README.md

 E-LEARNING-PLATFORM
-This is a Q and A  application built with Django REST  and ReactJS.
+This is  the  Rest API service for QUIZ application   built with Django REST.This application is created to facilitate learning through SMS.